Student Docent Program

 - Certificates of Achievement for all participating student docents

-- Free Family Memberships to PAFA for all participating Student Docents
+- Free Family-level museum memberships to PAFA for all participating Student Docents

 - Subsidized bus transportation